Test Detail

 Q. What happens if my PSA level is high?

 A higher PSA level indicates a higher risk of prostate-related problems, such as prostate enlargement, urinary tract infection, or prostate inflammation due to irritation, injury, or a surgical procedure.
 Consult a doctor or a urologist to understand your lab reports, and do not panic if your reports show high PSA levels, as high levels of PSA do not necessarily indicate that you have prostate cancer.
-Your PSA may be elevated due to other reasons that can be managed with appropriate treatment.
+Your PSA may be elevated for other reasons that can be managed with appropriate treatment.

 Q. What tests are done after reports show high PSA levels?